Guide to the Best VPNs for Linux 2023

 It’s also got high levels of security, doesn’t log, and is independently audited.
 The icing on the cake is that it offers a 30-day money-back guarantee and an extra three months free if you take on one of the annual packages.

-One of the cheapest VPNs on here, Surfshark is also one of the best VPN for Linux out there.
+One of the cheapest VPNs on here, Surfshark is also a good choice for Linux out there.
 It’s got a command-line option for Linux users and blocks ads and malware efficiently.

 This VPN also has no device restrictions in place.
 However, there are some VPN features unavailable to Linux users.